m-tartari/Storybook-issue-24009/README.md

-# [BUG] Storybook issue 24009
+# [BUG] Storybook issue 24009 (fixed in v7.4.1)
 This is a simplified project for storybookjs/storybook#24009.

 Bad `import { composeStories } from "@storybook/react"` while testing in Storybook v7.4.0

 ## Set-up
 To reproduce the error install dependencies and run the tests: